 You will select your sperm donor using the cryobank's website.
 Sperm donors are anonymous, but the donors usually provide a childhood picture.
 The donor database offers personal demographics (i.e., hair color, height, race, etc.), as well as essays written by the donor.
 Some cryobanks even offer voice recordings of interviews with the donor and information on what celebrity the donor looks like.
 In some cases, recipients can view if previous pregnancies have resulted from that donor's sperm.

-In the case of a known donor (i.e., a friend or family member), you will still need to have an infertility work-up, as well as social work consultations.
-In addition, the U.S. Food and Drug Administration (FDA) requires a 6-month quarantine of the sperm sample period in order for the cryobank to:
+In the case of a known donor (i.e., a friend or family member), you will still need to have an infertility work-up, as well as a counseling session with a Mental Health Professional, as well as seek legal counsel from a reproductive attorney to establish an Agreement between the Recipient and Known Sperm donor.
+In addition, the U.S. Food and Drug Administration (FDA) requires a 45-day quarantine of the sperm sample period in order for the cryobank to:

 - Freeze the sperm.